ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 {
     "pdf" : {
         "theme" : {
             "foreground"       : "white",
+            "foreground-light" : "#555555",
             "background"       : "black",
         },
-        "fonts" : {
-            "chord" : {
-                "color" : "red",
     },
-            "comment" : {
-                "background" : "#555555",
-            },
-        },
-    },
 }
 ````

-Other configuration settings that use colours can use `foreground` and
+Other configuration settings that use colours can use `foreground`,
+`foreground-light`, `foreground-medium`, and
 `background` to refer to the colours defined in the theme.

 ## Inter-column space